ashourz/Personal-Banking-App/README.md

 # My Personal Banking App
-Personal banking application to view accounts and account details hosted on cloud.
+Personal banking application for Android written in Kotlin.

 # Project Assignment
 - Build an app where you can see the list of your banking and card accounts (Accounts View).
 Please use the attached base project to add your code.